 Discover the many dimensions of intelligence as you learn how to more effectively build student understanding in and beyond school.

 Multiple intelligences theory counters the standard view of intelligence as a single capacity that can be measured by an IQ or other short-answer test.
 This course will introduce participants to an array of human intellectual capacities and to practices that support understanding among all students.
-Participants will cultivate observation and analysis skills to better evaluate students' diverse strengths, learn how to approach content in several different ways as instructors, and design a curriculum unit to implement at home.
+Participants will cultivate observation and analysis skills to better evaluate students' diverse strengths and use this "MI lens" to design learning experiences that use "entry points" to offer several different ways to engage with content.

 The online course, developed by Project Zero researchers in collaboration with Howard Gardner, begins with a one-week orientation, during which you will explore the online platform and get to know fellow members of the learning community.
 Six two-week content sessions follow, with an average time commitment of about 3-4 hours per week.
 In each session you will: